Digital tools that help make life easier for an older generation

 Meanwhile, social media platforms like Twitter and Facebook help people connect with old and existing friends – and make new ones.
-More than a third of Americans aged 65 and over (and nearly two-thirds of those aged 50–64) now use social media, according to Pew Research1.
+73% of Americans aged 50 to 64 now use social media, according to Pew Research1.

 Technology that adjusts to our changing bodies